What you should know about this program

 Volunteers walk, groom, and socialize dogs in an outdoor get-acquainted area and walk dogs on leash in the designated area behind the shelter, weather permitting.

-Note: To keep them as healthy as possible, shelter staff excludes kitten socialization by members of the public and by TVAR volunteers.
-Staff may exclude other animals for health or safety reasons.
+Note: To keep them as healthy as possible, shelter staff excludes puppy socialization by members of the public and by TVAR volunteers.
+Staff and supervisors may exclude other animals for health or safety reasons.

 WHY: Socialization promotes the adoptability of the animals while youngsters benefit from volunteering their time and talents.